WHYY’s The Pulse

 The Pulse is a weekly hour-long science show air on Philadelphia’s WHYY.
 I’ve submitted short independently produced pieces to this wonderful program.

 For an episode on the science of policing I did a feature on the energy drink Bang.
 Caffeine has always been used by cops to get them through 12 hour shifts, especially night shifts, but Bang is a step up from your normal 80mg coffee.
 It’s 300mg’s of synthetic alchemy.
-Birthday Cake Bash is one flavor and it taste like it too.
+In this piece we take a look at police scheduling and the health and professional effects of drinking high caffeine low nutrition drinks like Birthday Cake Bash Bang, just one of Bang’s incredible flavors I sampled.

 TEETH!
 Here’s a piece I made for the episode The Hidden Lives of Dentists.
 What do dentists do to make the experience better?
 Does it have to (pardon the pun) like pulling teeth?